ferryxo/ibm_cio_demo_react/README.md

 In the project directory, you can run:

 ### IBM CIO Demo

-You'd need Node v14.16.1 or later & Yarn to run this.
+You'd need Node v14.16.1 or later & Yarn to run this natively on your machine.

+### Docker

+- install docker and docker compose on your machine
+- docker build -t ferryxo/ibm-demo-frontend .
+- docker-compose up

 ### `yarn start`